The Joint Industry Special Effects Grading Scheme provides a career structure for those involved in physical, pyrotechnic and visual special effects.

 This system helps to ensure that productions are, or become, low risk ventures, both from the completion and health and safety points of view.

-- View the latest list (July 2013) of individuals who are accredited special effects operators.
+- View the latest list (February 2019) of accredited special effects operators.
 This list, which is not restricted to BECTU members, is updated regularly and can also be downloaded from this page.

 - Accredited special effects operators can apply to appear on the list.
-All regrading applications should be submitted in both electronic form (pdf or Word) and hard copy (paper).
-Hard copy should be sent to Tony Norton, national official, BECTU, 373-377 Clapham Road, London, SW9 9BT.
+All grading/re-grading applications should be submitted in both electronic form (pdf or Word) and hard copy (paper).
+Hard copy should be sent to Paul Evans, assistant national secretary, BECTU Sector of Prospect, 373-377 Clapham Road, London, SW9 9BT.
 Non-members should enclose a cheque for £200.
-(See statement below posted on 13 March 2011)

-The Board of JIGS Ltd. has agreed that, in the interests of equity and fairness, non-members of BECTU who apply for grading in the SFX Grading Scheme should pay a fee of £200 to JIGS Ltd. on first registration with the Scheme, and a further fee of £200 on each subsequent occasion that they seek to be re-graded.
+The Board of JIGS Ltd has agreed that, in the interests of equity and fairness, non-members of BECTU who apply for grading in the SFX Grading Scheme should pay a fee of £200 to JIGS Ltd with their first application and a further fee of £200 on each occasion that they seek to be re-graded.
+Payment will be required before cards are issued.
+Applicants will be notified when their grading/re-grading has been finalised.

-For more information about JIGS or the union's Special Effects branch contact national official, Tony Norton or branch secretary, Andy Ryan, on firstname.lastname@example.org.
+For more information about JIGS or the union's Special Effects branch contact Paul Evans, assistant national secretary, or Andy Ryan, branch secretary, on firstname.lastname@example.org.
 Additional information and documents are available to BECTU members on the Special Effects branch pages; members should log-in to access the area.
 (Need a new login?
 Contact our membership department and quote your membership number).